rodolfo-marra/Terraform/README.md

     * All of the repository's files and commits are downloaded there
     * The default branch (usually called master) is checked out

+### CHANGE GIT AUTHENTICATION (HTTPS/SSH)

+If you have cloned using HTTPS and want to use SSH (or vice-versa) you can run this command:

+    SSH -> HTTPS: git remote set-url origin https://github.com/USERNAME/REPOSITORY.git

+    HTTPS -> SSH: git remote set-url origin git@github.com:USERNAME/REPOSITORY.git

+*NOTE: VSCode works if your are using HTTPS authentication.
+When using SSH get error message Auth denied*

-## FETCHING CHANGES FROM A REMOTE REPOSITORY
+### FETCHING CHANGES FROM A REMOTE REPOSITORY

 Use git fetch to retrieve new work done by other people.
 Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.